Shillingzheng/Gitbook/solutions/subscriptions.md

 **Provisioning**

 A confirmation page displays after a successful payment.
-At this point it’s safe to provision the product for the customer. **This generally means**:
+At this point it’s safe to provision the product for the customer.
+This generally means:

 _Verifying the status of the subscription is active.
 Granting the customer access to the products and features they subscribed to._